 ‘The discovery of Rossby-like waves on the Sun could be important for the prediction of solar storms, the main drivers of space weather effects on Earth,’ commented Ilia Roussev, program director in the US National Science Foundation’s Division of Atmospheric and Geospace Sciences.

 Teimuraz Zaqarashvili of the Space Research Institute of the Austrian Academy of Sciences, Graz, believes Rossby waves might be an important tool to predict long-term appearance of solar flares and coronal mass ejections, after recently publishing a theoretical analysis of wave dynamics in the Sun’s interior which shows.
 ‘Internal magnetised Rossby waves are trapped at lower latitudes where solar storms generally appear,’ he said.
 ‘Plasma conditions in the interior favour the wave periods which are observed in solar activity, therefore the waves might drive solar surface magnetic weather.
 Future theoretical modelling and observations may significantly improve prediction of solar storms.’

-The Science Museum, which will unveil the exhibitionthis autumn, recently launched a citizen science experiment with the University of Reading to help study patterns in solar storm activity and, ultimately, improve space weather predictions.
+The Science Museum, alongside its recent exhibition, launched a citizen science experiment with the University of Reading to help study patterns in solar storm activity and, ultimately, improve space weather predictions.

 So far some 80,000 classifications have been made by around 900 volunteers.
 Through thiseveryone has the chance to find out more about this threat and help protect our planet – and click on the ‘classify’ tab to help compare as many of the thousands of images of solar storms as you can.